RFC 030: std.collections — extended collection types¶

 deque.popleft() / deque.pop_front() |

 Aliases are true synonyms.
-Neither spelling is deprecated; the choice is stylistic.
-This RFC does not assume every future collection type needs Python/Rust dual naming.
-Deque gets it because the two ecosystems use noticeably different, equally common names for the same operations.
+Neither spelling is deprecated.
+This RFC does not assume every collection type needs dual Python/Rust naming; Deque gets it because both ecosystems use sharply different, equally common names for the same operations.

 from std.collections import Deque